 The Proverbial Worm; mixed fibers and laser-cut acrylics.
 Made by Ed Bing Lee now in his 80’s, lives in the eastern United States.
-Snyderman Gallery, Philadelphia.
+Snyderman Gallery (now closed), Philadelphia.

 The image is after a wall painting of Eve in the Church of Mary in Qorqor, Tigre, Ethiopia.
 The feet vary from the wall image, as do the colours, as do the sample stitches surrounding the image.

 Monopoint needlework of wool on cotton scrim made by this blog’s author.1992-1996.

 Adam and Eve, oil on canvas, 1911.
 Francis Picabia, 1979-1953, French.
 Loaned by a private collector to MOMA, NY (2017)

 They became aware of the conditions in which they were living: a paradisical garden, naked, subordinate.

 Detail of Adam and Eve from a Spanish illuminated manuscript, the Escorial Beatus; c.950 CE; Spain.

 Monopoint needlework made of wool in cotton scrim by this blog’s author.
 1986-1991.